Find Affordable College Courses

 Ypsilanti, MI

-Eastern Michigan University came in at #10 in this year’s edition of the Best Political Science & Government Schools in Michigan ranking.
-Located in the large suburb of Ypsilanti, Eastern Michigan is a public school with a large student population.
+Eastern Michigan University did quite well in this year’s ranking of the best schools for political science and government students.
+It came in at #10 on the list.
+Located in the suburb of Ypsilanti, Eastern Michigan is a public college with a large student population.

 After completing their degree, political science graduates from Eastern Michigan carry an average student debtload of $31,000.
 When it comes time to repay the loan, graduates who are on a 10-year repayment plan pay an average monthly payment of $122.

-Read full report on Political Science & Government at Eastern Michigan University
+Full Political Science & Government at Eastern Michigan University Report

 Best Political Science & Government Colleges in the Great Lakes Region